cms-sw/cmssw/Geometry/TrackerCommonData/data/CRack_PhaseII/README.md

 ## Gen-Sim step

 To run the Gen-Sim step for the CRACK, run the following command:

 ```
 cmsRun myTrackerOnly_cfg.py
 ```

+This will create a step1.root file.
+To analyse the hits in the root file, you can use the [SimHitAnalyzer](https://github.com/hayfasfar/SimHitAnalyzer/tree/master/SimHitAnalyzer).